 An A-B Trust structure is used by married couples who want to reduce taxes on estate.
 This is done by both of them placing their assets into the trust and naming an external person other than their respective spouse as the beneficiary.

-This trust is created by the disabled individual for his/her own benefit and for the benefit of their spouse.
+This type of trust is created by the disabled individual for his/her own benefit and for the benefit of their spouse.
 It uses a different standard to distribute government funds to the needy disabled, unlike regular trusts, that use HEMS (health, education, maintenance, or support).

 It is always advisable to choose a professional trustee, as you might require assistance from a care manager to create a Special Needs Trust.